{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Find all things ETFs here: investment strategies, products, insights and more.

 The chart below shows that investing too narrowly in any single country like Canada can lead to a bumpier ride when compared to a geographically diversified portfolio.
-This principle is known as “concentration risk.”
 And if, like many investors, you don’t stay the course, it could limit your returns or lead to lower returns.

-Performance of equity markets by country over the last four decades
+Performance of stock markets by country over the last four decades

 2020s 2010s 2000s 1990s 1980s